Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 **[Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy](https://www.amazon.com/dp/0375423222/)**

 Attica Correctional Facility has always been notorious for its horrible living conditions.
-It was a dangerous and overcrowded place, lacking enough food and medical care.
+It was (and still is) a dangerous and overcrowded place, lacking enough food and medical care.
 Prisoners' demands for better living conditions culminated on September 9, 1971, when they took control